Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview

 The next point-like excitations that we find are called blob excitations, because they primarily correspond to violations of the blob terms of the Hamiltonian.
 These excitations are therefore associated to the non-trivial closed surfaces we discussed in Section \ref{Section_Gauge_Invariants_HLGT} of the introduction.
 That is, the blob excitations correspond to non-trivial ``2-fluxes" on a sphere.
-The Hamiltonian includes a blob term for each blob (3-cell), which enforces that a particular product of the surface elements around the blob gives the identity element, $1_E$.
-To violate this condition we can therefore consider multiplying one of the plaquette labels on a blob by an element $e$ of $E$.
+In order to excite a blob term, which enforces that the surface element of that blob is trivial, we can multiply one of the plaquette labels on that blob by an element $e$ of $E$.
 However, each plaquette is shared by two blobs, one on either side of the plaquette.
 Changing a plaquette's label will therefore excite both of the adjacent blobs.
 We can try to correct this by changing another plaquette on this second blob.
-However that plaquette will in turn be connected to a third blob, which will become excited, as illustrated in Figure \ref{blob_ribbon_operator_sequential}.
+However, that plaquette will in turn be connected to a third blob, which will become excited, as illustrated in Figure \ref{blob_ribbon_operator_sequential}.
 This means that we simply move the second excitation from the second to the third blob.
 We therefore see that we produce these blob excitations in pairs, just as with the electric excitations.
-The series of plaquettes that we had to change to produce the excitations will form a string that passes through the centres of the blobs (3-cells).
+The series of plaquettes that we have to change to produce the excitations forms a string that passes through the centres of the blobs (3-cells).
 The operator that changes the plaquette labels is therefore another of our ribbon operators.